 Where Is The Quick Analysis Tool in Excel?

 The beauty of this tool is that it’s just a few clicks away at any stage of working with your data.
 To open the Quick Analysis tool, you need to complete a few simple steps.

 1. Highlight the cell range you want to apply the tool to (A1:D8).

 2. Click the “Quick Analysis” button – or simply press the Ctrl + Q shortcut.

-3. Once there, the Quick Analysis tool will appear at the right bottom corner of the highlighted cell range.
+3. Once there, the Quick Analysis tool button will appear at the right bottom corner of the selected range.

 In order to help you wring every last drop of value out of this handy tool, we will cover its every single feature.

 Related Article: How to Clear the Clipboard in Excel

 The Formatting tab contains six data visualization tools that allow you to apply conditional formatting to your data, making it easier to analyze large volumes of data.